shahzan1999/microservices-tutorial/README.md

 # microservices-tutorial

-This project is based on the Microservices in Spring Boot and Spring Cloud tutorial on udemy bu in28Minutes.
+This project is based on the Microservices in Spring Boot and Spring Cloud tutorial on udemy by in28Minutes.

 Through this project one learns to implement different components/concepts in microservices like
         api-gateway using spring cloud dependency,